-Breast cancer is the most common cancer and is one of the leading causes of cancer-related deaths worldwide and in the U.S. More than two million cases of breast cancer were diagnosed in 2020, resulting in nearly 685,000 deaths globally.
-In the U.S., more than 290,000 new cases are expected to be diagnosed in 2022, resulting in more than 43,000 deaths.
+Breast cancer is the most common cancer and is one of the leading causes of cancer-related deaths worldwide.
+More than two million cases of breast cancer were diagnosed in 2020 with nearly 685,000 deaths globally.
+In the U.S., more than 290,000 new cases are expected to be diagnosed in 2022, with more than 43,000 deaths.
+Approximately one in five cases of breast cancer are considered HER2 positive.